THE CONFERENCE

 Walk with Me.

-And somewhere along the journey I realized something almost ironic.
+And somewhere along the way, I realized something almost ironic.

 For a guy who spent most of his school years flunking English…